29 ways to use your social listening tool and top benefits for your brand

 Reply to customer questions on social

 A survey from Clutch shows that 83% of people expect companies to respond to their requests on social media within 24 hours or less.
 Find people asking questions about your brand and respond to them from Awario.
 Additionally, you can sort these conversations by date or authors’ impact and respond to the more recent or more influential ones first.
+You can even assign different team members for responding to different mentions.

 React to positive and negative reviews